 However the air suspension is a different story.
 In this case the air struts will start to leak at some point, and the air compressor will fail too.
 So usual shit.
 But what is not that usual are the air struts themselves: Interestingly the top and also the middle part of the air strut can easily start to rust and the rust will spread to the air bag itself which will in this case start to leak sooner then it should.
 This means that the air strut leaks are more common on cars used regularly on winter salty roads!
 Now, if you want to replace these struts then you have 3 simple choices basically:

-- brand new strut – which is not the cheapest
+- brand new strut – which is not cheap at all

-- used strut – which is a bit of a gamble as we all know
+- used strut – which is a gamble

 - aftermarket coilover conversion kit – which is not the cheapest, but you can live your life without worrying about the air suspension leaks

 Aftermarket or a refurbished struts?
 There are NONE ! (because of the specific design) Although I found one seller from China.
 But if you have seen refurbished or aftermarket air struts for this Lexus then let the World know in the comments!

 All in all, if you are buying a car with the air suspension then it’s good to check not only if the car raises and lowers without any issues but also check these struts visually for excessive rust + keep extra money for the repair or conversion kit.

 Then there are the height sensors which can seize up or occasionally fail-due to water ingress, so if your Lexus has air suspension or if it has the adaptive xenon headlamps then it’s good to sometimes check and clean these sensors.